CA Detector for DB2 for z/OS Standard Activity commit and abort counts are not displayed within a SQL query of the Detector archive tables.

 Issue/Introduction

-CA Detector Standard Activity commit and abort counts are not displayed within a SQL query of Detector archive tables even though they appear in the Detector datastore.
-Why is this the case?
+Detector for Db2 for z/OS (PDT) Standard Activity commit and abort counts are not displayed within a SQL query of Detector

-In the CA Detector datastore the commit and abort counts appear only on the Plan or Key Summary screens.
+In the Detector datastore the commit and abort counts appear only on the Plan or Key Summary screens.

 Below is an example of the counts displayed by Plan: